dfenjves/front-end-student-materials/06-p5js/02b-variables.md

 ## A Quick Refactor

-I see an additional place that we may want to use variables, that is the starting location of each ellipse.
+I see an additional place that we may want to use variables, and that is the starting location of each ellipse.
 Though not exactly the same value, there is definitely a relationship between each starting location.

 Let's add two variables `startX` and `startY`.
 The first argument to every `ellipse` function will be `startX`, and the second argument will have some relationship to our initial value of `startY`.